software-mansion/starknet.py/CONTRIBUTING.md

 ## If you want to contribute a feature, fix a bug, or suggest solution:
 - Follow our pull request/issue template to make it easier for us to verify your contributions
 - Make sure to document and test the changes
+- Make a pull request with `development` as base branch